adeleporte/terraform-provider-hcx/docs/resources/l2_extension.md

 * `destination_t1` - (Required) Name of the T1 NSX-T router at destination.
 * `gateway` - (Required) Gateway address to configure on the T1.
 Should be equal to the existing default gateway at source site.
 * `netmask` - (Required) Netmask
+* `network_type` - (Optional) Network Backing type.
+Default is `DistributedVirtualPortgroup`.
+Accepted Values are `DistributedVirtualPortgroup` and `NsxtSegment`
+* `appliance_id` - (Optional) ID of the NE appliance to use for the L2 extension.
+If not specified, the first appliance is chosen.
+* `mon` - (Optional - Default is false) Enable the MON (Mobility Optimized Networking) feature.
+Need Enterprise Licence.
+* `egress_optimization` - (Optional - Default is false) Enable the Egress Optimization feature.
+Need Enterprise Licence.

 ## Attribute Reference